sanketjo96/tech-studies/README.md

          - Multi AZ DB cluster
             - Multiple standby DBs
             - This prvides addfitional perf benifits as your app now can have 2 servers for read operation and one for write
+         - Multi read replicas setup
+            - Multiple read replica to provide even more HA
+            - Can go and have across region
+            - The only thing is data sync is asynchronus so bit lagish
+            - We may use these replicas for read operation ffor reporting and analytics (may be not on app if its need realtime reads)

 #### Insights
 - [What is OPS and Throughputs ? ](https://www.youtube.com/watch?v=YD_Lg2lzTYI)